wesleycamargo/azure-docs.pt-br/articles/cloud-services/cloud-services-guestos-update-matrix.md

 > [!TIP]
->  Assine o [RSS feed de atualização do SO convidado] para receber as notificações mais recentes sobre todas as alterações do SO convidado.
+>  Assine o [Feed RSS de atualização do SO convidado] para receber as notificações mais recentes sobre todas as alterações do SO convidado.
 >
 >